jjt/jjt.github.io/_posts/2014-07-30-building-a-board-game-with-react-js.md

 The best synopsis I've read is from a [BGG review](http://boardgamegeek.com/thread/471953/rogers-reviews-deluxe-twilight-struggle-comprehens):

-> Twilight Struggle is a card driven game played over a maximum of 10 turns.
+> Twilight Struggle is a card driven game played over a maximum of 10 turns [each comprised of 6 or 7 rounds].
 The game may end sooner (and frequently does).

 >[It] is fundamentally a game about area control.
 There are six geopolitical regions on the map: Europe (split into Eastern and Western Europe subregions), Asia (including the Southeast Asia subregion), the Middle East, Africa, Central America, and South America.
 Within each region are countries that have a stability number, representing how stable the government tends to be.